 Blueland is an innovative brand that makes (mostly) plastic-free personal care products like soap and detergent.
 The brand’s core value is its eco-friendliness, because most personal care products contain significant amounts of plastic between the products and the packaging.

 But is Blueland really more eco-friendly than commercial personal care products or is this just "greenwashing"?
 Are Blueland products healthier than their drugstore alternatives?
 Do they contain any questionable additive ingredients?
 And how do real users rate them?

 In this article we'll answer all of these questions and more as we review the ingredients in Blueland Hand Soap, Blueland Laundry, Blueland Dish Soap and Blueland Blueland Home Cleaners.
 We'll share real, unsponsored reviews of their products and give our take on whether they're worth your money.

 Blueland Hand Soap Review

-The soap formulations themselves are decent in our opinion, and certainly healthier than many commercial soap brands, but they do contain fragrance which we recommend avoiding, because this ingredient has been shown in medical research to be potentially harmful to human health, as well as potentially skin sensitizing.
+However, they do contain fragrance which we recommend avoiding, because this ingredient has been shown in medical research to be potentially harmful to human health, as well as potentially skin sensitizing.